vaibhavx1207/Java-DSA-Practice/Array/README.md

 This folder contains Java programs to solve Data Structures and Algorithms problems related to Arrays.

 Topics covered:
+- `ArrayDeclaration.java`: Basic array declaration, initialization, and printing in Java.
 - Finding minimum and maximum
 - Reverse an array
 - Move zeros to the end